Fitzy1293/redditsfinder/README.md

-# redditsfinder - A simple tool to analyze reddit users.
+# redditsfinder - A simple tool to analyze reddit users
-Python tool to get all of a users submissions and comments.
+Python tool to get all submissions and comments of a reddit user. \
 Uses the pushshift API with different timestamps to get sets of posts. \
 The only argument is a reddit username.

 # Installation